Alex20-c/Githud_Search/README.md

 * Open the file with code .
 * cd G-Search
 *  ng serve for a dev server
-* Navigate to `http://localhost:4200/ The app will automatically reload
+* Navigate to `http://localhost:4200/ The app will automatically reload.

 you can also run tests with ng test